Where Stanislavski Meets Fanon.

 "I've been addicted to the flight, the albatross reason and the eternal search for something I couldn't explain or give or create or destroy..."

-A triple threat, Dennis Leroy Kangalee is a writer-director-actor best known for his 1999 revival of James Baldwin’s Blues for Mister Charlie at the National Black Theater and the related 2001 cult classic film, As an Act of Protest.
+Triple threat, Dennis Leroy Kangalee is a writer-director-actor & Artistic Director of the Kangalee Arts Ensemble.
+He is best known for his 1999 revival of James Baldwin’s Blues for Mister Charlie at the National Black Theater and the related 2001 cult classic film, As an Act of Protest.
 An outsider artist, he is an “actor’s actor” and even his approach to directing puts the performing artist above and beyond anything else.